PTAB

 2. Patent Overview

-- Brief Description: The ’595 patent describes systems and methods for generating interactive charts using a user interface on a first website.
-The generated interactive chart is then transmitted to a second website for display and user interaction, without executing the instructions that generated the original UI.
+- Brief Description: The ’595 patent relates to systems and methods for generating an interactive chart via a user interface on a first website and transmitting the chart for display and interaction on a second website, without also generating the first website's user interface.

 3. Grounds for Unpatentability